PagerDuty (PD)

 PagerDuty Trailing 12-Month Operating Margin (GAAP)

-In Q3, PagerDuty generated an operating margin profit margin of 6.5%, up 15.1 percentage points year on year.
+This quarter, PagerDuty generated an operating margin profit margin of 3.6%, up 13.3 percentage points year on year.
 The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 11. Cash Is King